YingXie24/SQL/1-DigitalBanking-DataAnalytics/1-ImprovingKYC/README.md

 The csv files can be found in the [csv](https://github.com/YingXie24/SQL/tree/master/1-DigitalBanking-DataAnalytics/1-ImprovingKYC/csv) directory.

 ### Deliverables
-1. A PDF report outlining the root causes and solutions to the problem;
+1. A PDF report outlining the root causes and solutions to the problem, as well as inconsistencies in the data;
 1. An Excel calculation spreadsheet to support the findings;
 1. As SQL file containing queries used to parse and analyse the csv data.